zackstout/sorting-algorithms/README.md

 - Counting sort takes about 10 ms on average (for a length-10,000 array).
 - Insertion sort takes about 850 ms on average (for a length-10,000 array).
 - Quick sort takes about 30 ms on average (for a length-10,000 array).
+- Merge sort takes about 70 ms on average (for a length-10,000 array).